Mikej81/f5-rest-client/README.md

 # f5-rest-client

-To Use, modify the following in TCL:
+To Use, modify restResponse arguments TCL:

   **  Argument 0: (required) METHOD (GET, POST, PUT, DELETE)
     if not specified defaults to GET